EXCLUSIVE: New details emerge over handling of Carson crash involving retired LAPD commander

 Eyewitness News asked Moore if the incident should have been investigated by his detectives as a possible DUI.

-"Sure, I understand - and it's my understanding that we learned about those calls well after this investigation was initiated," says Moore.
+"Sure, I understand -- and it's my understanding that we learned about those calls well after this investigation was initiated," said Moore.

 "Those are pieces of the puzzle that come together, but to come together after that period, that short window of time in which we have an opportunity through chemical tests and so forth to determine whether or not an individual was in fact driving impaired," Moore said.

-Nolte allegedly crashed into a guardrail on the 110 Freeway near the 405 and then kept on driving.
+Nolte allegedly crashed into a guardrail on the 110 Freeway near the 405 and then continued driving.

 Because it was on the freeway, that would be the California Highway Patrol's jurisdiction.